strativd/dotfiles/README.md

 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.

-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.
+[Fork Holman's dotfiles](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## Components 🏗️